Jayashreetech/check/img/readme.md

 ---

-## Applications
-- **Ticket Booking Systems:** Prevents multiple users from waiting indefinitely for seat allocation resources.
-- **Printers and Peripheral Devices:** Ensures multiple processes do not block each other when accessing shared printers or scanners.
-- **Banking Transactions:** Avoids deadlocks in multi-account transfers where multiple resources (accounts) are accessed concurrently.
-- **Manufacturing Automation:** Coordinates robotic arms or machines that require shared tools or parts to prevent process halts.
-- **Airport Baggage Handling:** Ensures smooth operation when multiple conveyors and loaders share common resources.
-- **Online Gaming Servers:** Manages shared resources like game state or leaderboards to prevent player or server stalls.

----

 ## Learning Outcomes
 - Applied techniques for **avoiding and detecting deadlocks**.
 - Distinguished **safe vs unsafe system states** in resource allocation.